 Group counseling provides students with the opportunity to connect with others in a safe, confidential and supportive space.
 Groups allow students to share about their experiences with others who can understand and relate to their concerns, connect across differences to learn new perspectives, and experiment with new ideas, behaviors, and ways of being or interacting.

-Blocks of time reserved throughout the business day for students to walk in and have brief (10-15) minute consultation sessions with a counselor.
+There is a counselor on call throughout the business day for students to walk in and have brief (15 minute) consultation sessions with a counselor.
 These sessions offer an opportunity for students to ask questions about counseling, ask questions about specific concerns, and to receive appropriate information and referrals about resources on and off campus.
 The counselor on call also fields phone consultations, and assists with crisis appointments as they emerge.
-One initial assessment can be scheduled per on-call block.

 Because we offer primarily short-term counseling, we provide referral information for appropriate community resources to students whose needs are beyond the scope of the Counseling Center.